 When CPI data collectors seek prices for E-HS tuition, they first use probability sampling techniques to determine if one student or multiple students in a family are being priced.
 The data collectors then use probability sampling to determine grade levels for the students, and to specify whether the selected students are or are not members of the group that the school is affiliated with.
-Next, school policy is checked to see how many hours per day the students attend class, how many days per week classes are attended, and the length of the academic year.
 In some cases, we may select from different discounts (such as early payment discount) that the priced students may be eligible for.
 Once these data have been selected, the many characteristics associated with the students are identified to ensure that the same students are priced each collection period, or should the situation change, that the change can be readily identified.
 The following is an example of characteristic information that could be identified: